jporeilly/Ansible/Labs/01 Install & Configuration/01 Install/install.md

 </br>

 **Git 2.x**
-Ensure you have Git version 2.x installed. check Git Version:
+Git version 2.30.1 has already been installed.
+There's no need to check Git Version:
 ```
 git --version